 At St. John’s, you gain a solid foundation in the knowledge and skills that underlie these areas as you learn from internationally known faculty and outstanding academic resources.
 The University’s close proximity to New York City equates to incredible access to some of the world’s leading businesses and organizations for internships, networking with alumni, and career opportunities.

 The Social Sciences include a wide range of disciplines, including anthropology, economics, geography, history, international relations, political science, psychology, and sociology, and therefore the career path you can take with a degree in these areas is almost limitless.
 Like the humanities, social sciences allows you to explore various areas of interest, while strengthening your research, writing, and critical thinking skills.

 Whether you pursue one of these social sciences at St. John’s—or a combination of several—you develop a keen understanding of the world around you.
 Fittingly, you become a well-rounded global citizen, and when you graduate, you are equipped with the necessary resources to be personally and professionally successful in any field.

-At first glance, the worlds of sports and fashion may seem unrelated, but a closer examination finds that both areas offer countless career opportunities—not just on the field of play or the runway—but behind the scenes, as well.
+At first glance, the worlds of sports, fashion, and hospitality may seem unrelated, but a closer examination finds that each area offers countless career opportunities—not just on the field of play, the runway, or in the penthouse suite—but behind the scenes, as well.

 For St. John’s students interested in making connections in the world of fashion, there are few cities that compare to New York, which, along with London, England; Milan, Italy; and Paris, France, make up fashion’s “Big 4.”
 Our faculty work closely with students to ensure that they enter this trillion-dollar industry with the skills and business sense they need to make an impact.